atlassubbed/play-movie-app/README.md

   2. `npm run dev` to start the web server and API server.
   3. Visit `localhost:3000` to see the React app.

+  You can also bundle the min/gzipped client into `dist/` with `npm run build`.

 ### tools

 I wrote a basic webpack 4 boilerplate generator last year.
 It supports minification, compression, content-hashed filenames, running dev servers, and testing client-side code.
 I'm using it here instead of `create-react-app`.
 I'm sure `create-react-app` is pretty straightforward, but vanilla webpack is probably sufficient for this project.